The botnet report enables you to use heuristic and behavior-based mechanisms

-mechanisms to identify potential malware- or botnet-infected hosts
+to identify potential malware- or botnet-infected hosts in your

-in your network.
-To evaluate botnet activity and infected hosts,
+network.
+To evaluate botnet activity and infected hosts, the firewall

-the firewall correlates user and network activity data in Threat,
+correlates user and network activity data in Threat, URL, and Data

-URL, and Data Filtering logs with the list of malware URLs in PAN-DB,
+Filtering logs with the list of malware URLs in PAN-DB, known dynamic

-known dynamic DNS domain providers, and domains registered within the
+DNS domain providers, and domains registered within the last 30

-last 30 days.
-You can configure the report to identify hosts that
+days.
+You can configure the report to identify hosts that visited those

-visited those sites, as well as hosts that communicated with Internet
+sites, as well as hosts that communicated with Internet Relay Chat

-Relay Chat (IRC) servers or that used unknown applications.
-Malware
+(IRC) servers or that used unknown applications.
+Malware often use

-often use dynamic DNS to avoid IP blacklisting, while IRC servers
+dynamic DNS to avoid IP blocking, while IRC servers often use bots

 The firewall requires Threat Prevention and URL Filtering

-besides those that the botnet report uses.
-However, the botnet report
+that the botnet report uses.
+However, the botnet report is the only

 tool that uses newly registered domains as an indicator.